pw-z/pw-z.github.io/blog/2021/07/20210704-data-structure-from-scratch-linearlist-and-linkedlist.md

       - [3.2.4 Result Analysis](#324-result-analysis)

-To review the data structure konwledge, I am going to implement the basic data structure from scratch using c++ or python, including linear & linked list, stack & queue, tree & binary tree, maybe something else.
+In order to review the data structure konwledge, I am going to implement the basic data structure from scratch using c++ or python, including linear & linked list, stack & queue, tree & binary tree, maybe something else.
 This is the first post, List.

 ## 1 List in C++